-After washing and cleaning your chaga, there are two main ways to make tea with chaga mushroom.
+After washing and cleaning your chaga, there are two ways to make the tea.

 How much chaga per cup?

-Whichever method you use, use about this much for two strong cups of chaga tea…
+Whichever method you prefer, use about this much for a strong cup of chaga tea…

-But experiment to see what works for you.
+However, you can experiment to see what works best for you.
 Start with smaller amounts to make sure you don’t have an adverse reaction.